 According to the Social Security publication (Publication No. 05-10017, January 2020), Military Service and Social Security (may be downloaded at https://www.ssa.gov/pubs/EN-05-10017.pdf), the Social Security Administration credits a Uniformed Service member’s earnings record as follows:

 · From 1957 through 1977, a Uniformed Service member is credited with $300 in additional earnings credit for each calendar quarter (January – March, April – June, July – September, and October – December) in which the member was on active duty.

 · From 1978 through 2001, for every $300 in active duty pay, a Uniformed Service member is credited with an additional $100 in earnings credits up to a maximum of $1,200 a year.

 · Any individual who enlisted after September 7, 1980 and did not complete at least 24 months of active duty or a full tour of duty, may not be able to receive the additional earnings.
 Those individuals should check with the Social Security Administration if they think they are entitled to the additional earnings credits, up to $1,200 per year.

-Note that attendance at a service academy (U.S. Military Academy at West Point, NY, U.S. Naval Academy at Annapolis, MD, U.S. Air Force Academy at Colorado Springs, CO, and U.S. Coast Guard Academy at New Haven, CT) counts for active duty service time.
+Note that attendance at a service academy (U.S. Military Academy at West Point, NY, U.S. Naval Academy at Annapolis, MD, U.S. Air Force Academy at Colorado Springs, CO, and U.S. Coast Guard Academy at New London, CT) counts for active duty service time.
 Also, note that military retirees for active duty time are not eligible for these extra earnings credits.